British Car Brands

 Sports Car Brands

 The production of sports cars is the most numerous section of the British industry because the British love luxury and speed.
-And they manage to combine all this successfully.
-A vivid example is – the cars of brands McLaren, Aston Martin, Lister, Arash, and many others.
+They have successfully combined all these.
+A vivid example is the cars of McLaren, Aston Martin, Lister, Arash, and many others.

 Aston Martin